Rocket Mass Heater: A Sustainable Heating Solution

 Understanding Efficiency and Design

-• The system begins with a gravity-fed vertical wood chamber that funnels into an “L or J-shaped” horizontal burn chamber, where primary combustion occurs.
+- Gravity-Fed Wood Chamber: The system starts with a vertical chamber that feeds wood into an “L” or “J”-shaped horizontal burn chamber, where the initial combustion takes place.

 Now, the efficiency aspect: